shadowlockgh/licentia/guides/bodyslide_guide.md

 ---

 If you have any questions or problems, stop by the Licentia Next Category in [Vermi's Hub Discord Server](https://discord.gg/hRCYPMpX7J) and we can help you work them out!

+## Removing OBody from your Installation

+If you want to remove OBody from your installation for whatever reason you will need to follow the subsequent steps for "building out" OBody.
+1. Disable OBody in MO2.
+Open the `BODIES` Separator or search for `OBody` at the bottom and untick `OBody Next Generation` and `- ORefit JSON Master List`.
+2. Open Bodyslide, and repeat Steps 3-4.
+When it comes to selecting your preset, pick one from the list or use your own and build your outfits with your selected outfit.

+You will need to build **all** outfits used by the list if you remove OBody, as otherwise all outfits will remain zeroed on all sliders.